Share taxi: San Francisco

 Jitneys ran in San Francisco from late 1914 to January 2016.
 In the 1910s, there were more than 1,400 jitneys operating in the city.
 However, by 2016, declining ridership combined with mounting penalties for traffic citations made the operations unprofitable.

 Houston

 The Houston Wave, Houston's first jitney service in 17 years, operated between 2009 and 2019.
 It expanded into a network of buses operating within Loop 610 and to all special event venues in Houston.

-Latin America
+Puerto Rico

 In Puerto Rico and the Dominican Republic, "carros públicos" (literally "public cars") are share taxis.
 Carros Publicos set routes with several passengers sharing the ride and others picked up throughout the journey.

 In Puerto Rico the industry is regulated by the Puerto Rico Public Service Commission.

 While these cars do travel inter-city, they may not be available for longer, cross-island travel.
 Stations may exist in cities, and Puerto Rican carros públicos may congregate in specific places around town.

-Mexico

-There are some areas in which traditional buses and minibuses cannot operate due to the size restrictions of the streets and overhanging objects.
-Some of these places are served by share taxis that are regulated by the state or city.
-The share taxis charge the standard minibuses fare.